How to Clean a Bobsweep Robot Vacuum

 There are two more filters, one HEPA and one electrostatic, inside the bin.
 Grab one of the three buttons on the top of Bob's bin and slide straight out to remove.
 (Highlighted Yellow)

-Step 9: Clean All Filters
+Clean All Filters

 The cleaning tool can be used to brush away leftover dust in the bin.
 Plus it's great for cleaning the HEPA and electrostatic filters.